 /auth Hosted page to achieve this.
 This ensures authentication is always done on the same domain which then redirects your users to the original website upon successful authentication.

-Using refresh tokens will enable Cross-domain authentication, but the session is maintained in the backend (with the refresh token) as opposed to in the browser.
+Using refresh tokens enables Cross-domain authentication, but the session is maintained in the backend (with the refresh token) as opposed to in the browser.

 A refresh token is a credential that obtains an access token (and new refresh token).
 The refresh token itself does not communicate with the resource server, but instead is granted to the application along with the access token from the authentication server.